urahman1517/FreshZest/README.md

-# Forum App in React & Redux + Django
+# FreshZest in React & Redux + Django

 ```
-Forum App, with a frontend built in React & Redux and a backend built in Django API.
+FreshZest, with a frontend built in React & Redux and a backend built in Django API.
 ```

 ## Live Demo

-**This App uses a Heroku free plan, so I am afraid that it takes time to load the pages.**

 Check out [FRONTEND LIVE DEMO](https://fresh-zest-frontend.herokuapp.com/) here!!